Restaurant Konoba Kod Marinka

 Goranci is a short drive from central Mostar, accessible by car or taxi from the old city.
 The address listed places the restaurant at the CP8R+93X plus code coordinate in Goranci, which maps reliably in standard navigation applications.
 Given the rural location, personal transport or a pre-arranged taxi is the practical approach; the village is not on a regular bus route from the city centre.

-Booking information and current hours are not confirmed in our records at time of publication, and the restaurant does not appear to maintain a public website or listed phone number through standard channels.
+Bookings are walk-in friendly, and the restaurant’s opening hours are Monday closed, Tuesday through Sunday 9 AM to 11 PM.
 The practical advice that applies to most Herzegovinian konobas in village settings applies here: arrive at lunch rather than late evening, consider contacting the venue in advance if you intend to order peka dishes (which require preparation time), and carry local currency as card acceptance cannot be assumed at properties of this type.

-Price range data is not available in our verified records.
+The price tier is moderate, with an estimated spend of about $15 per person.
 As a general category reference, village konobas in the Mostar area operate at a significant discount to equivalent-quality dining in Western European markets, and at a modest premium to urban fast-casual formats within Bosnia and Herzegovina itself.
 The value proposition at this tier is typically strong relative to the cooking quality delivered.

 Budget and Context